Nick Totton's PageIt's

 Embodied-Relational

 Therapy, as well as being the founder of the Wild Therapy project, 'bringing therapy into the wild, and wildness into therapy'.
-I live and see clients in St Blazey, Cornwall.
-Email
+I recently moved from Cornwall to Sheffield.

 |